dvillaj/CleaningDataProject/CodeBook.md

 # CodeBook

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This file describes the variables, the data, and any transformations or work performed to clean up the data.

 ## DataSource